JBL Tune 520BT Headphones Review

 Sony WH-CH520 Wireless

-The Sony WH-CH520 Wireless and JBL Tune 520BT Wireless share more than the number '520'.
+The Sony WH-CH520 Wireless and the JBL Tune 520BT share more than the number '520.'
 Both headphones are lightweight and fit on-ears with app support and multi-device pairing despite being budget-tier.
 Overall, the Sony are slightly better than the JBL, but it's close enough that prices can easily decide which pair is better.
-The Sony include the brand's virtual soundstage, which requires a compatible streaming service like TIDAL.
-Their sound profile is a bit more balanced but not too dissimilar from the JBL cans.
-Lastly, their mic sounds better, and they're slightly better made.
+The Sony include the brand's virtual soundstage, which requires a compatible streaming service like TIDAL, and their mic sounds better.
+They're also slightly better made.
 The JBL don't have any virtual soundstage compatibility.
 However, they have a longer battery life and shorter latency with video mode, but latency depends quite a bit on devices, so your experience may vary.
-Their sound is a bit boomier by default.

 Sony WH-CH510 Wireless